thu-coai/SentiLARE/README.md

 ### POS Tagging and Polarity Acquisition for Pre-training Dataset

 Similar to fine-tuning, we also conduct part-of-speech tagging and sentiment polarity acquisition on the pre-training dataset.
-The pre-processing scripts will be announced soon.
 Note that since the pre-training dataset is quite large, the pre-processing procedure may take a long time because we need to use Sentence-BERT to obtain the representation vectors of all the sentences in the pre-training dataset.

 ### Pre-training

-The pre-training codes will be released soon.
+Refer to [`pretrain/README.MD`](https://github.com/thu-coai/SentiLARE/tree/master/pretrain) for more implementation details about pre-training.

 ## Citation